 - Video of first Tizen device, from Samsung.

 - Source code.
 OS and applications run in the emulator.
-Version 2.0 Magnolia include une IDE and a hardware interface such as that of Firefox OS.
+Version 2.0 Magnolia include an IDE and a hardware interface.

 Goodbye flash and java